-b) Each Board Director would review the applications and select the top ten applicants.
-The ten applicants receiving the most votes would be invited for an interview with the full Board.
+If the District receives eleven to fifteen applications, each Board Director would review the applications and select their top ten applicants.
+The ten applicants receiving the most votes would be invited for an interview with the full Board (approximately 15 minutes per interview).